alipatti/dotfiles/README.md

 - [ ] make it easier to use docker development containers
 - [ ] create system for taking notes in latex/markdown
   - some sort of easy diagram library... write my own??
-  - i really only need support for graphs with arbirary latex inside
+  - i really only need support for graphs with arbitrary latex inside
 - [ ] audit ~/School and ~/Projects + create repos for things that I want to save